Aon Terms of Business

 Our communications with you, your employees or agents, whether written or oral are provided solely for your information and use in connection with any engagement, and accordingly, must not be used for any other purpose without our prior written consent.
 No other party is entitled to rely on any of our reports, information or advices for any purpose whatsoever, and we disclaim any responsibility to any such third party who has had communicated to them the report, information or advice provided by us to you as part of any engagement.

-We will hold any personal information that you provide to us in accordance with the Privacy Act 1993.
+We will hold any personal information that you provide to us in accordance with the Privacy Act 1993 and any other privacy or data protection laws regulating the collection, storage, use and disclosure of “personal information” as defined in the Privacy Act.
 Any such information that we request from you will be used pursuant to the provision of the Services.
-In this respect, it will be necessary for us to pass your information on to insurers and other product or service providers which may provide us with additional support in connection with our provision of the Services.
+In this respect, it may be necessary for us to pass your information on to other service providers which may provide us with additional support in connection with our provision of the Services.

 Unless you instruct us not to do so, we may also contact you in connection with other products or services that we feel may be of interest or benefit to you.